Does CBD Increase Estrogen?

 Let's go up the chain to GnRH (gonadotropin-releasing hormone).

-It's a mouthful but this manager of estrogen production (as well as progesterone and testosterone).
+It's a mouthful but this is the manager of estrogen production (as well as progesterone and testosterone).

 Here's the connection that's important to us.